 The PAGE READ (13h) command transfers data from the NAND Flash array to the cache register.
-It requires a 24-bit address consisting of 7 dummy bits and a 17-bit block/page address (8 dummy bits followed by an 16-bit block/page address for 1Gb).
+It requires a 24-bit address consisting of 7 dummy bits and a 17-bit block/page address.
 After the block/page address is registered, the device starts the transfer from the main array to the cache register.
 During this data transfer busy time of ^tRD, the GET FEATURES command can be issued to monitor the operation.